 FUNDING AREAS: Animal Welfare, Environment, Art & Culture

-OVERVIEW: When Bosack and his now ex-wife walked away from Cisco, they were compensated with $170 million in stock, which they used to create the Bosack/Kruger Foundation, endowing it with $34 million.
-Overall, they have donated more than 70% of the wealth they made from Cisco to charitable causes, and focus mainly on animal welfare, and scientific research.
+OVERVIEW: When Lerner and her now ex-husband walked away from Cisco, they were compensated with $170 million in stock, which they used to create the Bosack/Kruger Foundation, endowing it with $34 million.
+Overall, they have donated more than 70 percent of the wealth they made from Cisco to charitable causes, and focus mainly on animal welfare and scientific research.

-BACKGROUND: Sandy Lerner’s parents divorced when she was young, and her father left Northern California for New York to pursue life as an artist, leaving Sandy to be raised by her aunt and uncle on a Northern California pear farm.
-She raised animals and drove a truck that was part of their supplemental heating business, coming home every weekend to help out while attending college at Chico State, where she studied political science.
-She then went on to get a master’s in econometrics from Claremont Graduate School, and a master’s in statistics and computer science from Stanford.
+BACKGROUND: Sandy Lerner was raised by her aunt and uncle on a Northern California pear farm.
+She tended livestock and drove a truck that was part of the family's supplemental heating business, coming home every weekend to help out while attending college at Chico State, where she studied political science.
+She then went on to get a master’s degree in econometrics from Claremont Graduate School, and a master’s in statistics and computer science from Stanford.

-PHILOSOPHY: When it comes to philanthropy, Sandy Lerner may be well ahead of her time.
-Nearly 20 years before Bill Gates and Warren Buffett began encouraging billionaires to give away at least half their wealth to charity, Sandy was earmarking 70% of the money she and her husband got from the sale of their Cisco stock for charitable causes.
+PHILOSOPHY: Sandy Lerner may be well ahead of her time.
+Nearly 20 years before Bill Gates and Warren Buffett began encouraging billionaires to give away at least half their wealth to charity, Sandy was earmarking 70 percent of the money she and her husband got from the sale of their Cisco stock for charitable causes.
 "It's an embarrassment that people in Silicon Valley are giving so little," she’s been known to tell her tech colleagues.
-In her business, she often puts sustainability above profitability, and that philosophy seems to extend to her philanthropy as well.
-It seems likely that her agrarian upbringing and worldview shaped how she chooses to give back.
+Additionally, t seems likely that her agrarian upbringing and worldview shaped how she chooses to give back.

 ANIMAL WELFARE: Lerner is a major proponent of animal welfare.
-Though she is no longer a vegetarian, she believes in the humane treatment of animals, and is the owner of the first farm in Virginia that was certified as both an organic grower, and for its humane livestock practices.
-She is a regular donor of Born Free USA, a wildlife protection organization, and has funded other groups such as the International Fund for Animal Welfare, the Austin Zoo, the Association of Veterinarians for Animal Rights, the African Elephant Conservation Trust, and SPAY/USA.
+She has been a regular donor of Born Free USA, a wildlife protection organization, and has funded other groups such as the International Fund for Animal Welfare, the Austin Zoo, the Association of Veterinarians for Animal Rights, the African Elephant Conservation Trust, and SPAY/USA.
 She has funded several groups in her home of Virginia, but does not seem to give preference to groups based on geographic focus.
 She also funds academic research sites, such as The Center for Conservation Biology at the University of Washington.

 EDUCATION: Lerner and Bosack have made contributions to numerous educational institutions.
 In addition to contributions to their alma maters, they’ve made grants to Harvard, Tufts, University of Washington, University of California, and others, mostly in support of conservation research.

 FAMILY FARMS: Lerner has become a vocal proponent of the preservation of family farms, working at the state and national levels to push for changes in agricultural subsidy policies to benefit small farmers.
-Lerner herself is an organic farmer, growing pesticide-free vegetables and raising endangered breeds of cattle.
-She is the founder of the Virginia Organic Producers’ and Consumers’ Association, Ltd. has recently opened a butcher shop, and a grocery that sells locally grown organic produce from her farm, and others.
+Lerner herself has been an organic farmer, growing pesticide-free vegetables and raising endangered breeds of cattle.
+She is the founder of the Virginia Organic Producers’ and Consumers’ Association, Ltd., has opened a butcher shop and a grocery that sells locally grown organic produce, and others.
 She also supports local economies more broadly, having opened a small tavern.
-She notes that the average family farm in Virginia is $40,000 in debt, and says, “I'd guess we only have about 10 years of family farms left.

-ARTS & CULTURE: Lerner, who is known as a compulsive Jane Austen reader, was definitely the driving force behind the Leonard X Bosack and Bette M. Kruger Charitable Foundation’s decision to purchase an English manor that once belonged to Jane Austen’s brother, and turn it into a research center for 18th and 19th century women writers.
+ARTS & CULTURE: Lerner, who is known as a compulsive Jane Austen reader, was likely the driving force behind the Leonard X. Bosack and Bette M. Kruger Charitable Foundation’s decision to purchase an English manor that once belonged to Jane Austen’s brother, and turn it into a research center for 18th and 19th century women writers.
 Known as the Chawton House Library, Lerner and Bosack have contributed at least $7 million to the project since 1992.
 In 2015, the largest grant made by the foundation was to Chawton House, in the amount of $674,404.
 Another $146,000 that went to the British Schools and University Foundation was earmarked for the Chawton Lecturer Fund.

 SPACE EXPLORATION: Lerner has supported SETI, a project that searches for extraterrestrial intelligence.